fuwajs/fuwa.js/README.md

 ```

 <sup>\*</sup>
-Note: you need python installed on your computer, server, or VM before you can use
+Note: you need python installed & a C++ compiler on your computer, server, or VM before you can use
 erlpack.
-To learn more, please visit [erlpack's github](https://github.com/discord/github)
+To learn more, please visit [node-gyp](https://github.com/nodejs/node-gyp)

 ## Coding your bot